borgermeister/ansible_zscaler/README.md

 # Zscaler - Automation with Ansible

-This repository contains the Ansible playbooks and roles for automating Zscaler configuration and management.
+This repository contains Ansible playbooks and roles for automating Zscaler configuration and management.

 ## Requirements